 Joy’s impact as a volunteer continues to be recognized by the military community.
 The perpetual Joy Dunlap Family Service Award is given annually to a family member for outstanding efforts in support of the USAF Judge Advocate military community.
 Joy’s creation and coordination of the JA Spouse Connection and other contributions resulted in the JA Corps establishment of the first-ever award given to a family member.

 The former Women’s Enrichment Ministry Director of a 1,000+ member church, Joy is also a long-time national and local volunteer for Kappa Delta Sorority.
 In 2017, Joy received the prestigious Order of the Emerald for selfless service to the sorority.
 In 2015-2016, Joy served as the elected President of Duke Campus Club, a century-old women’s organization with 35 different interest groups.

 She loves roller coasters, cruises, chocolate, and chatting with gal pals.
 Joy and her husband Charlie Dunlap, a retired military officer and current Executive Director of the Center on Law, Ethics and National Security at Duke Law School, live in Durham, NC.

-Today Joy is back at her computer – writing, editing, and creating.
-Her Speaking Joyfully blog received 3rd place at the 2021 Blue Ridge Mountains Christian Writers Conference Foundation Awards and her short story won 1st place in 2020.
+Today Joy is at her computer – writing, editing, and creating.
+Her Speaking Joyfully blog received 3rd place at the 2021 Blue Ridge Mountains Christian Writers Conference Foundation Awards and a short story she wrote won 1st place in 2020.